LeetCopilot Logo

 Conclusion: You Don't Need Interview Kickstart

 Interview Kickstart is a luxury product.
-It works for some people, but it's not the only path to FAANG offers—and it's certainly not the most cost-effective.
+It works for some people, but it's not the only path to interview success—and it's certainly not the most cost-effective.

 The best alternative depends on your budget: